google-site-verification=ysb6H0h5xpnVV4W4SKXH7VtEjCsNCyyWJf_Tlcwis4M

 📸 Use your phone’s rear-facing camera.
 Set it up at eye level or slightly lower.

 🎥 Hit record and start posing.
-Move through different angles, expressions, and movements.
+Move through different angles and expressions.

 🔍 Review the footage.
 This lets you see how you actually look—not just how you think you look.